whosonfirst/whosonfirst-properties/properties/lbl/README.md

 The coordinate that specifies a label's east-west position.
 Longitude is a decimal number between _-180.0_ and _180.0_.

 ## min_zoom
+When the feature's label should first appear.
 Float values (though in practice mosts are integer values) that match to web map zoom schema.
 Common range is _0.0_ to _18.0_, though they can be greater.

 ## max_zoom
+When the feature's label should be removed (or switched to a different representation like exterior ring labels).
 Float values (though in practice mosts are integer values) that match to web map zoom schema.
 Common range is _0.0_ to _18.0_, though they can be greater.